 As an official sponsor, NEWT has been proud to support the UofM team for several years.
 We have donated highly flexible wire and cables used to connect the solar array to the charge controller, and the battery assembly to the motor controller.
 These are routed through tight paths and channels dictated by the design of their highly streamlined vehicle.
 NEWT’s products are the ideal answer for such specialized and demanding applications.

 The Michigan team has used other NEWT product donations in the small caravan of support vehicles that scout out obstacles and problems in the road ahead; that provide weather and environmental information to the solar car driver; and, may even carry replacement drivers as well as camping gear for the team to bed down in the outback once the sun goes down.

 If you thought this was an easy, almost casual “low speed race,” the racing team will tell you it’s much more.
 Driving across the outback in the World Solar Race is much like driving from New York City to Casper, Wyoming and sleeping in a tent each night.
 It’s certainly nothing like the Daytona or Indy 500.
-In 2017 the UofM team drove 3020.59 km (more than 1,876 miles) from Darwin to Adelaide, Australia over seven days, achieving an average speed of 71 km/h (41 mph).
-Learn more about the UofM team and its Novum solar car.
+In 2017 the UofM team drove 3020.59 km (more than 1,876 miles) from Darwin to Adelaide, Australia over seven days, achieving an average speed of 71 km/h (41 mph) in its Novum solar car.